MinaProtocol/mina/src/app/test_executive/README.md

 The test_executive is run either on a developer's own laptop/desktop, or from our Continuous Integration system (BuildKite).
 The machine running the test executive does not need much computing power, only an internet connection and the right credentials to access Google Cloud.

 Eventually, we would like the testnet to be able to run within virtual machines on the local computer.
-When that is implemented and the user chooses to run the testnet through this entirely local method, then the user would certainly need a beefy enough computer to run all the virtual machines each with a full mina node running inside it.
+Doing so would require the user to have a beefy enough computer to run all the virtual machines each with a full mina node running inside it, however there are certainly many users who would desire this usecase.

 ## Architecture